OscarD79/UFOs/README.md

 ## Summary

 In conclusion, the UFO webpage is aesthetic and functional, but it has room for improvement.
-The table functionality could be improved.
+Being that the table is case sensitive the user may be frustrated by the filtering experience.
+The overall table functionality could be improved as well.
 It lacks the ability to search by range of dates and could benefit from a few cosmetic changes.
 I recommend that a second input box be entered to allow the user to add a start date and an end date to search through a range of dates.
-I also recommend instead of a 1/10/2010, el cajon, ca, us and circle as a place holders, these be updated to "Date", "City", "State", "Country" and "Shape", respectively.
+I also recommend instead of a "1/10/2010", "el cajon", "ca", "us" and "circle" as a place holders, these be updated to "Date", "City", "State", "Country" and "Shape", respectively.
 The webpage may also be more user friendly if there was a drop down option for the cities, states, shapes and countries (should additional countries be added later).

 <br>
 ## Links to Files used: